uberwrensch/Pixelfy/readme.md

 ### Set up
 1. Run `npm install` to install the neccesary dependencies.
 2. Run `npm run dev-react` to compile all public files into a bundle.
-3. Run `npm run dev-server` to serve up the files at `port 3000
+3. Run `npm run dev-server` to serve up the files on port 3000

 ### API key
 1. Go to https://unsplash.com/developers and register as a developer.